HPS Investment Partners: History

 By 2015, Highbridge Principal Strategies became the larger more dominant part of Highbridge due to its performance and popularity among investors.
 It managed $22 billion in assets under management while the hedge fund side managed $6 billion.
 It was one of Highbridge's most successful ventures.

 In October 2015, it was reported that only Highbridge Principal Strategies would be separating from JPMorgan Chase.
 JPMorgan Chase would keep the Highbridge and its hedge funds operations as well as a minority stake of Highbridge Principal Strategies.
 In March 2016, the buyout was completed from Highbridge and JPMorgan Chase.
 This led to an independent firm being spun out as HPS Investment Partners.

 In July 2018, Dyal Capital acquired a minority investment in HPS.

+In 2019, HPS took over LBI Media following LBI's Chapter 11 bankruptcy protection filing with the United States Bankruptcy Court for the District of Delaware.

 In April 2023, it was reported that HPS had almost $100 billion in assets under management after it had raised $12 billion for a new junior credit fund.
 In December, HPS confidentially filed for an initial public offering.

 In December 2024, it was announced that BlackRock will acquire HPS for $12 billion.
 Following the acquisition, the company will operate under a new, combined private credit unit with $220 billion of client assets under management.
 As part of the deal, the company’s leadership team will retain their positions in the new business.

 In July 2025, BlackRock completed the acquisition of HPS.

-Organization

-HPS operates 14 offices across the United States, Europe, the Middle East and Asia-Pacific and employs over 760 people.
+Legal actions